Travers Smith

 Another says: “Everyone I have worked with from Partners down through to junior associates is very invested in making sure you understand the tasks that you are given and why they are relevant to a matter.
 There is a genuine desire to see me improve and open discussions with supervisors about what work I can be given to challenge myself and push myself to become a better lawyer.”

 This is further supported by the firm’s cross-generational set-up that sees rooms shared by one partner, one associate and one trainee, with “real effort” to recreate the system when working from home.
-“This really helps you develop a good relationship with your superiors,” one source explains.
+“This really helps you develop a good relationship with your superiors,” one source explains, with another adding that it “does not feel like a hierarchy”.
 Bonds are further deepened through regular social events, including visits to the Globe to see Shakespeare, ‘decathlon day outs’ and drinks at the Bishops Finger most Thursdays.

 Unsurprisingly, given all this, Travers also scores top marks for its training, which is among the best in the City.
-It provides a good mix of formal seat specific training and on the job training leaving newbies feeling “well supported” but also with a sense that their supervisors trust them and listen when they want to take on more responsibility.
+Central firm-wide training is provided for all newbies upon arrival, which takes you from “tech through to diary etiquette”.
+This is followed by a good mix of formal seat specific training and on the job training leaving rookies feeling “well supported” but also with a sense that their supervisors trust them and listen when they want to take on more responsibility.

 Speaking of work, whilst all trainees have “a broad diet of tasks”, there is “a conscious effort to give good quality work to trainees”.
 One rookie shares: “my supervisors have always happily discussed with me what other types of work I want to experience in a department so that they can channel it my way if it comes up.”
 The highlights, insiders tell us, are “working directly with partners, drafting agreements and running my own small-scale transactions.”
 Another has this to say: “The work is highly varied and stimulating — you are challenged on a daily basis.
 Certain departments offer more responsibility to trainees than others but generally, a lot of trust is put into trainees to undertake complex, challenging and valuable tasks.”

 As with some other smaller City firms that put an emphasis on quality of training, Travers likes to keep its newbies close during their TCs.
 It tends to reserve secondments for associates, who regularly spend time with its ‘best friend’ law firms in other countries and UK and international clients.
-But each year a handful of trainees do a stint in Travers’ Paris office, while a few also spend time with major clients, such as Hermes Investment Management and private equity firm Apax.
+But each year a handful of trainees do a six-month stint in Travers’ Paris office and, with the launch of an international secondment programme (which saw secondees from Denmark, France, and the US arrive to the firm’s London office), more international opportunities may be on the way soon.

-The IT at Travers apparently underwent a major overhaul in 2019 which enabled a smooth transition to remote-working when the pandemic hit and continues to make WFH a dream.
+The IT at Travers apparently underwent a major overhaul in 2019 which continues to make WFH a dream.
 Every member of staff is supplied with screens, a keyboard, headset and mouse, we’re told, but the firm draws the line at expensing furniture like office desks or chairs.
 One insider describes the firm’s IT support as “outstanding”, while another tells us they’re “always contactable and great at getting things fixed”.
-Current firm policy is a minimum of two days in the office each week.
+Trainees, however, will only be able to use this set-up one day a week as the firm’s new agile working policy requires them to be in the office for the other four.
+With this increasing to two days a week from home at associate level.